nlsynth/karuta/README.md

 * -l
     * Enable info logging.
     * Comma separated list of modules to enable for specific files.
+* --compile
+    * Compiles the file object and writes to a Verilog file.
+    * Calls compile() and writeHdl(name.v) at the end of execution.
 * --module_prefix=[mod]
     * Module name prefix.
     * File name without suffix ("a" for "a.v") will be used if this is not specified.